 Technical reforms in the distribution of domestic gas cylinders 🔧

-The new regulations aim to digitize the cylinder reservation system, requiring prior registration on official platforms and stricter delivery windows.
+The new rules aim to digitize the cylinder reservation system, requiring prior registration on official platforms and stricter delivery windows.
 Real-time inventory sensors and algorithm-optimized routes are implemented to reduce delays.
 The goal is to prevent hoarding and ensure supply in rural areas, although distributors report initial failures in data synchronization with loading centers.

 The boat that tried to compete with the price of LPG 🚢